MagdaSlifierz/buybook/README.md

-# Project: Buy Book
+# Project: Bay Book

-The **Buy Book** project is a web application that allows clients to manage a list of books.
+The **Bay Book** project is a web application that allows clients to manage a list of books.
 Clients can add new books, update existing book details, delete books.
 The application is built using JavaScript, React, HTML, and CSS.

 ## Features

-The **Buy Book** application provides the following features:
+The **Bay Book** application provides the following features:

 1. **View Book List**: Clients can view the list of books along with their prices.